 This is the unfortunate push-and-pull of the law as it was passed.
 On one hand, America desires to have a secure supply of batteries and not rely solely on China.
 On the other hand, America desires to have cheap EVs so it can meet its own emissions targets.

 The Chinese government doesn’t love this development, to say the least.
-From Reuters report on this development:
+From a Reuters report on this development:

 “Targeting Chinese enterprises by excluding their products from a subsidy’s scope is typical non-market orientated policy,” said He Yadong, a commerce ministry spokesperson.